Ruchita Misra

-Ruchita Misra is an Indian writer and author.
+Ruchita Misra is a British podcaster.
+She hosts and produces 'No Ordinary Life' with one new episode coming out every third Wednesday of the month.
+She is also a bestselling author.
 She was born and raised in Lucknow, Uttar Pradesh.

 She was awarded the Awadh Samman in 2012 for her contribution to the field of literature by the Government of Uttar Pradesh and Zee TV.

-An MBA and Triple gold medalist from the Indian Institute of Foreign Trade, New Delhi, she has previously worked with Bharti Telecom and now lives and works in London.
+An MBA and Triple gold medalist from the Indian Institute of Foreign Trade, New Delhi, she has previously worked with Bharti Telecom and now lives in London.
+She currently heads sales at an American music company.

 Early life and education

 Ruchita Misra was born and brought up in Lucknow.
 She did her schooling from La Martinière College, Lucknow.
 She did her B.Tech from Institute of Engineering and Technology, Lucknow and was rank 1.
 Later she joined the Indian Institute of Foreign Trade for her MBA and was awarded three gold medals including the Best Outgoing Student Medal.

 Work

+Ruchita is the host and producer of the podcast 'No Ordinary Life' where Ruchita interviews ordinary people with extraordinary stories.
+It is a video podcast available on many platforms including YouTube and Spotify.